Baskaboo/baskaboo-reality-os/Equation-of-Simulation.md

 # Equation of Simulation

-## Spacetime vs Gravity: The Baskaboo Equation of the Simulation
+## Gravity vs Spacetime: The Baskaboo Equation of the Simulation

 At the heart of the Baskaboo Core and Baskaboo Reality OS lies a single governing equation.
 It does not compete with Einstein’s \( E = mc^2 \) — it reveals what Einstein actually discovered.